 |Mono ethylene glycol structure|

 Let me add one more point about this material properties.
 Mono ethylene glycol density is 1.11 g/cm³.

 The Production Process of MEG

 Mono ethylene glycol (MEG) is produced from ethylene by an intermediate known as ethylene oxide.
 In this process, EO and water react together and ethylene glycols including MEG, DEG, and TEG (triethylene glycol) are produced.
-One of the interesting points about this reaction is that the reaction can be performed in environments with different pH, but to achieve higher efficiencies, it is recommended to perform the reaction in an acidic or neutral environment with excessive amounts of water.
+One of the interesting points about this reaction is that the reaction can be performed in environments with different pH, but to achieve higher efficiencies, it is recommended to perform the reaction in an acidic or a neutral environment with excessive amounts of water.

 Ethylene and oxidizing agents are first introduced into a reactor, the product of this reaction is ethylene oxide.
 This reaction is considered exothermic and takes place in the gas phase with silver catalysts.
 During the process, water vapor is produced by the heat of the reaction.
 The product obtained from the reactor is sent to the ethylene oxide (EO) adsorption unit.
 Some of the gas vapor is returned to the reactor and the rest is sent to the carbon dioxide removal unit, which includes an adsorbent and a stripper.
 In this unit, carbon dioxide is separated for use in the production of ethylene carbonate.
 After this step, the diluted vapor of ethylene oxide is removed from the adsorbent and concentrated during the process.
 Finally, pure ethylene oxide is hydrolyzed to produce mono ethylene glycol and carbon dioxide, a reaction that usually takes place in the liquid phase.

 Among the important and industrial applications of mono ethylene glycol (MEG) are the following: